Mjz86/c_colon/mcc.md

     this strategy helps mitigate the binary search cache miss penalty.

     if the number of bases are less than 64 , we most likely have only 3 cache lookups ( 1 for the first search step , and assume the first step is successful, another one for the  v table lockup  , and last one for check and pointer offset lookup)

+    in practice most structures have less than astronomical base counts , truncated-count helps to reduce all that 256 of precision,  untill we reach a  sorted set that will lose uniqueness as soon as we truncade more , gaining  the same speed with  equivalent functionality and practically fewer bytes in the table.